miniquandt/Duffy4Commish/README.md

             - [ctrl][f5]
         4. if you get a dropdown "select a dubug configuration"
             - select "Python File"
-2. after a few minutes you should have ~60 gb of files in a esports-data folder
+2. After a few minutes you should have ~60 gb of files in a esports-data folder
     - that folder should be in the project's root directory, not in the DownloadRiotData folder

 # Set up Docker

 1. Download and install Docker: https://www.docker.com/products/docker-desktop/
-    - You will also need to install docker command line/terminal tools unsure if it will be installed with above
+    - You will also need to install docker command line/terminal tools.
+I am unsure if it will be installed with above link.
-2. open up command prompt/terminal, Navigate to directory where this folder is in
+2. Open up command prompt/terminal, Navigate to directory where this folder is in
     - Command Prompt(windows)/Terminal (mac/linux) commands
         - dir / ls -> show all files and folders in the current folder that you are in
         - cd .. -> change Directory by moving backwards up the folder structure
         - cd Duffy4Commish -> change directory by moving fowards into the folder names "Duffy4Commish"
-3. run command: docker-compose up
+3. Run command: docker-compose up
-    - you should see many logs being processed
+    - Rou should see many logs being processed
-    - after running this command, in Docker Desktop you should see duffy4commish as a container
+    - Sfter running this command, in Docker Desktop you should see duffy4commish as a container
-    - if you wish to run docker in the background add a "-d" on the end to run it detached
+    - If you wish to run docker in the background add a "-d" on the end to run it detached
         - docker-compose up -d
-    - to shut down the docker container,
+    - To shut down the docker container,
-        - in terminal press [ctrl][c]
+        - In terminal press [ctrl][c]
-        - in docker container press the stop button for duffy4commish, and it will shut down all the containers
+        - In docker container press the stop button for duffy4commish, and it will shut down all the containers

-# load data
+# Load data

-1. connect to hive-server
+1. Connect to hive-server
     - docker exec -it hive-server /bin/bash
-    - open Docker, containers
+    - Open Docker, containers
         1. find the hive-server container
         2. click the 3 vertical dots
         3. click [Open in Terminal]
         4. enter command "bash"
-2. run following command to move json serde with dependancy files to proper install location
+2. Run following command to move json serde with dependancy files to proper install location
     - cp /hive-lib/json-serde-1.3.8-jar-with-dependencies.jar /opt/hive/lib/
-3. run following commands to create sql tables
+3. Run following commands to create sql tables
     - cd /sql
     - hive -f leagues.hql
     - hive -f players.hql